okbreathe/redux-api-resources/README.md

 * `changesetReducer` - applied when merging changesets
 * `entityReducer` - applied when merging entities into the store
 * `errorReducer` - applied when adding errors to an action's status

+### Troubleshooting

+1. My Component is not updating!
+Make sure you've connected the component to the resource it's modifying, otherwise it won't catch the state changes